 The regulatory ring-fencing measures described above have been enhanced by the separation of TWUL from the other businesses of the Thames Water Group and the establishment of the TWU Financing Group, as described in Chapter 3 "Summary Financing Structure".
 The composition of each of the boards of directors for the companies within the TWU Financing Group is described below.
-TWUL must comply with the Licence provisions as implemented on the Initial Issue Date regarding the composition of the board of TWUL (the "Board", the members of which are described in "TWUL - Directors of TWUL" below) while the additional conditions implemented pursuant to the Position Paper set out further requirements regarding the Board as implemented by TWUL (as further described below).
+TWUL must comply with the Licence provisions (as amended) regarding the composition of the Board while the additional conditions implemented pursuant to the Position Paper set out further requirements regarding the Board as implemented by TWUL (as further described below).
 The remainder of the boards of directors of each company in the TWU Financing Group may comprise directors who are also directors of other Thames Water Group companies outside the TWU Financing Group.